 Just to conclude the hand drip section, you will probably want to know which one to buy, the pour over, or the immersion dripper?

 Immersion drippers are the best for busy people that don’t need to overcomplicate their barista routine.
-The technique is very forgiving, very similar to French press.
-The coffee is also similar to French press, but with paper filters you get a cleaner cup.
+The technique is very forgiving, very similar to the French press.
+The coffee is also similar to French press, but with paper filters, you get a cleaner cup.

 Pour over brewing requires a pour-over kettle.
 You need to exercise your hand at pouring water over the brewing bed.
 You also need to babysit it, and you can easily make a bad cup.

 Tastewise, pour over is a bright cup, clean.
 The beans origin will shine and will be easily identifiable.
 On the other hand, French press and immersion drippers are bolder, with a full body.
 In some cases, the delicate flavors of specialty coffee will be covered by the specific boldness.

 Let's sum up the differences between French press vs pour over.

 - French press is cheap, easy to use, and it makes a great bold coffee with a lot of bite.
 Pour over has more rounded taste, bringing out the beans' origin.

 - Hand drip is a clear coffee, compared to the press pot.
 None of the inherent suspension particles are found in the hand drip.